top of page

 We call this our Gallery.
 It is our version of Show and Tell.
 During the break time, owners can hangout near their item and talk about it.
 They can also attach a 3x5 card with info.
 It's such fun to talk about our work with our friends!

-With our Mission Statement in mind, AIS has three Saturdays a year that we have Quilt University, a time for open sewing, workshops, demonstrations, Community Service projects, lunch together and more.
+With our Mission Statement in mind, AIS has one Saturday a year that we have Quilt University, a time for open sewing, workshops, demonstrations, Community Service projects, lunch together and more.
+We also have daytime SewDaze (read below).
 We learn to Connect, Grow and Serve through these times together.

 • How do I connect?